 Are you curious about how to start a crochet blog?
 If you have been visiting crochet and crafting blogs, you may be thinking “Sure, I want to start a blog, too” and become a blog wizard.
 I’m here to tell you that with a bit of determination, you can absolutely establish a viable crochet blog.

 Let’s start a blog together today, and not just any blog, but a super-amazing blog that will bring you joy in the creative process and money (if that’s one of your blogging goals).
 You can do this!

 I started blogging in 2012, on a free travel blog site.
 That’s when I became fascinated with the concept of blogging and writing out loud.
 That first experience was with a free hosted blog site, and I didn’t have to do any of the “behind the scenes work”, just log in and write.
 In time, I realized the benefits of writing on a website with full control of the layout and began to pursue steps in my current journey.

 I love the interaction with my readers, many of whom are now among my closest of friends.
 The approach of Crochet Getaway is a bit different than some crafting and crochet blogs.
 Crochet Getaway provides information and resources regarding yarn-based textile crafts and places where crochet enthusiasts can gather to learn and network.
 This gathering might be a cruise ship, a weekend seminar, or just a small gathering at a local library.

 Yes, there are some free patterns and other resource materials on the site for the armchair travelers who love crochet.
-I’d like to add more but am woefully inadequate at documenting my crochet project.
+I’d like to add more but am woefully inadequate at documenting my crochet projects and ideas.

 Stick around.
 Enjoy the fun.
 And, most importantly, welcome to our little community.